Anello-Photonics/docs-A1/docs/configurations.rst

 +--------------------+---------+--------------------------------------------------------------------------+
 | NMUDP_ODR_RMC      | 0       | Output data rate for RMC messages over NMEA0183 over UDP (Hz).           |
 +--------------------+---------+--------------------------------------------------------------------------+

-The default output port is 19550 and input port is 19551.

 .. _external-position-aiding-parameters: